Geotab/sdk/src/new.md

 ## 5.7.2002

-##### NuGet
+### NuGet

-<span style="color:red">!
+<span style="color:#EE0700">!
 IMPORTANT</span>: A bug has been identified with Geotab.Checkmate.Objectmodel NuGet packages older than version 5.7.2002, which can lead to serialization errors when a previous version received a new device plan value.
 Please update to the latest NuGet package to establish compatibility.

-##### Map Add-In
+### Map Add-In

 Users can now create a [Map Add-In]({{site.baseurl}}/software/guides/map-add-ins-docs/) without using the view panel on the right.
 For quick tasks such as adding icons or text to the Map, simply use the `"noView":true` parameter in your configuration file.